-Cash and cash equivalents and bank overdrafts comprise coins and bank notes, money at call and short notice and balances with commercial banks and overdraft facilities.
+Cash and cash equivalents comprise coins and bank notes, money at call and short notice and balances with commercial banks.
+Cash and cash equivalents also includes bank overdrafts.

 All balances included in cash and cash equivalents have a maturity date of less than three months from the date of acquisition.
 Money at short notice constitutes amounts withdrawable in 24 hours or less.
+Bank overdrafts are repayable on demand and form an integral part of the group's cash management.